Humanities Department Sketchbook

 ||Secondary Three students immersed in the digital board game illustrating the processes of CPF

 2) Humanities Overseas Learning Journey to Vietnam

-The Humanities department organised a 5D4N Humanities Overseas Learning Journey to Ho Chi Minh, Vietnam, yearly until 2018.
-However, the overseas trip will be biennially carried out from 2019 onwards.
-The next trip will be in 2020.
+The Humanities department organised a 5D4N Humanities Overseas Learning Journey to Ho Chi Minh, Vietnam.
 The objective is to provide opportunity for our students to harness important life-skills such as financial literacy, public-speaking, teamwork and ICT.
 It also serves to broaden students’ perspective towards how historical development shapes societal and environmental concerns today.
 With the application of Humanities skills and critical thinking skills of current issues facing the region and the world, students cultivate civic-mindedness and appreciation of Singapore through the encounters and interactions with the local people in Vietnam.
 Students journeyed through Ho Chi Minh using their Social Studies, Historical and Geographical lenses to appreciate the cultural and social aspects in the city.
 This trip also sees students having having the opportunity to have a school immersion programme with a local Vietnam school and do their bit for charity for a local Vietnam orphanage.